Jerry Lawson video

 Week 13

-Class Opener: What is Innovative Teaching for Academic Success?
+Class Opener: Innovative Teaching for Successful Learning |

 The Algebra Project

-• features students’ real world experiences and knowledge as CULTURALLY RELEVANT INFORMATION
+- features students’ real world experiences and knowledge as CULTURALLY RELEVANT INFORMATION

-• believes MISTAKES are part of learning
+- believes MISTAKES are part of learning and uses these for learning

-• students teach each other
+- students teach each other

-The Algebra Project created in 1982 w/four African American students in one Cambridge, MA. high school class by Dr. Robert Moses.
+The Algebra Project was created in 1982 w/four African American students in one Cambridge, MA. high school class by Dr. Robert Moses.

-Presently working w/students The Algebra Project
+Homepage for The Algebra Project

 VIEW